pwm/jgami/readme.md

 Have you ever mapped a function over a list?
 Now you can do the same with JSON!

-JGami gives a handy way to update values in arbitrarily complex JSON structures while preserving its structural integrity.
+JGami provides a simple API to update values in arbitrarily complex JSON structures while preserving structural integrity.

-It also provides a simple API for targeting parts of a JSON, allowing eg. to update only values under a specified path.

 ## Table of Contents